Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Web3 hiring is not just about getting people into positions as soon as possible.
 It’s more about hiring people who are knowledgeable and experienced in the given role.
 Additionally, it’s about recruiting talents that can grow and progress with the project.

-By having people who can really demonstrate their capabilities and adopting decentralized talent pool, companies can establish teams that can keep up with the ever-changing needs of the future of the internet.
+By having people who can really demonstrate their capabilities and adopting a decentralized talent pool, companies can establish teams that can keep up with the ever-changing needs of the future of the internet.